wnuccio/goose-game-kata/README.md

 - You may use whatever programming language you prefer.
 Use something that you know well.
 - You should commit your code on GitHub or any other SCM repository you prefer (e.g. bitbucket, gitlab, etc) and send us the link.
 - You should release your work under an OSI-approved open-source license of your choice.
-- You should deliver the sources of your application, with a README that explains how to compile and run it.
+- You should deliver the sources of your applicationSwitch, with a README that explains how to compile and run it.

 **IMPORTANT:** Implement the requirements focusing on writing the best code you can produce.